abhinavshrestha-41/abhinavshrestha-41.github.io/_pages/research.md

 <b>The research for this project was conducted in the ancestral homelands of the Ksanka (Kootenai), Ql̓ispé (Pend d’Oreille), and Sélish (Salish) tribes of western Montana.</b>
 </div>

-Drone data used for this MS thesis was collected for a broader project assessing tree damage funded by the NASA Commercial SmallSat Data Acquisition Program (NASA CSDA, award #80NSSC21K115) (*see details in the ['Research Portfolio'](/portfolio/) page*).
+<p>Drone data used for this MS thesis was collected for a broader project assessing tree damage funded by the NASA Commercial SmallSat Data Acquisition Program (NASA CSDA, award #80NSSC21K115) (*see details in the ['Research Portfolio'](/portfolio/) page*).</p>

 ## Journal article